 The council approved supplements to two ordinances presented at the last meeting that are up for public discussion on July 16.
 The first ordinance provides stipulations for clothing bins around town in an effort to make the town more "aesthetically pleasing" Whiting said.
 Bins will have to be neutral colored and will only be allowed in certain areas under the ordinance.

-The council also supplemented an ordinance meant to enforce grease traps clean-up in restaurants to prevent build-up in plumbing.
+The council also supplemented an ordinance meant in restaurants to prevent build-up in plumbing.
 The new ordinance will strictly enforce the upkeep of the grease traps, as well as provide educational meetings for restaurant owners on proper usage and disposal to prevent damage.

 Grease traps are connected to the plumbing of commercial kitchens and prevent grease and food particles from entering the sewer system.
 Though the traps collect the grease, the grease must also be properly disposed of.
 If grease enters the sewers, it can congeal and clog them, causing a backup.